Online Dominating Set: The Cost of Being Online

 \begin{theorem} Let $G$ be always-connected, let $S$ be a dominating set of $G$, and let $R$ be an \incr dominating set of $G$.
-Then the following hold: \begin{enumerate} \item There is a connected dominating set $S'$ of $G$ such that $|S'| \le |S| + 2(\cc(S)-1)$. \item There is an \incr connected dominating set $R'$ of $G$ such that $|R'| \le |R| + \cc(R) -1$. \item If $G$ is a tree, there is an \incr dominating set $R''$ of $G$ such that $|R''| \le |S| + \cc(S)$. \end{enumerate} Moreover, all three bounds are tight for infinitely many graphs. \end{theorem} \begin{proof} Let $S$ be any dominating set of $G$.
-We argue that by selecting additionally at most $2(\cc(S)-1)$ vertices, we can connect all the components in $S$.
+Then the following hold: \begin{enumerate}[(i)] \item There is a connected dominating set $S'$ of $G$ such that $|S'| \le |S| + 2(\cc(S)-1)$. \item There is an \incr connected dominating set $R'$ of $G$ such that $|R'| \le |R| + \cc(R) -1$. \item If $G$ is a tree, there is an \incr dominating set $R''$ of $G$ such that $|R''| \le |S| + \cc(S)$. \end{enumerate} Moreover, all three bounds are tight for infinitely many graphs. \end{theorem} \begin{proof} To obtain the upper bound of~(\ref{thm:cds:c}), we argue that by selecting additionally at most $2(\cc(S)-1)$ vertices, we can connect all the components in $S$.
 We do this inductively.
-If there are two components separated by a path of at most two unselected vertices, we select all the vertices on this path and continue inductively.
+If there are two components that can be connected by a path of at most two unselected vertices, we select all the vertices on this path and continue inductively.
 Otherwise, assume to the contrary that all pairs of components require the selection of at least three vertices to become connected.
 We choose a shortest such path of length~$k$ consisting of vertices $u_1,\ldots, u_k$, where $u_i$ is dominated by a component $C_i$ for all $i$.
 If $C_1 \not= C_2$, we can connect them by selecting $u_1$ and $u_2$, which would be a contradiction.
 If $C_1=C_2$, then we have found a shorter path between $C_1$ and $C_k$; also a contradiction.
-We conclude that $|S'| \le |S| + 2(\cc(S) -1)$, which proves~1.
+We conclude that $|S'| \le |S| + 2(\cc(S) -1)$, which proves~(\ref{thm:cds:c}).

 To see that the bound is tight, consider a path $P_n$ in the standard order, where $n\equiv 0 \pmod 3$.
 Clearly, the size of a minimum dominating set $S$ of $P_n$ is $n/3$ and $\cc(S) = n/3$.
 On the other hand, the size of any minimum connected dominating set of $P_n$ is $n-2$ and $n-2 = |S| + 2(\cc(S) - 1)$.